Alphastra/qwaze/README.md

-# iquiz
+# Quizup
-iquiz is an intelligent quiz platform
+Quizup is an intelligent quiz platform